denizyuret/Knet.jl/docs/intro.rst

 We would like to minimize this loss which should get the predicted answers closer to the desired answers.
-To do this we first compute the loss gradient for the parameters of ``f`` -- this is the direction in parameter space that maximally increases the loss.
+To do this we first compute the loss gradient for the parameters of ``f1`` -- this is the direction in parameter space that maximally increases the loss.
 Then we move the parameters in the opposite direction.
 Here is a simple function that performs these steps: